Home Assistant is an open source home automation platform, written in Python. I have been running it for several years for various tasks.

 Disappointingly, the Home Assistant team decided in late 2021 to abandon Python 3.8 and mandate Python 3.9 instead.

-Luckily, Ubuntu 20.04 LTS supports Python 3.9, but that requires upgrading the venv that you have from 3.8 to 3.9.
+Luckily, Ubuntu 20.04 LTS supports Python 3.9 (in the focal-updates repository), but that requires upgrading the venv that you have from 3.8 to 3.9.

 The upgrade process for a Home Assistant venv is not too hard though, despite many posts on the web claiming otherwise.